 LGI Homes Opens New Phase at Hidden Valley Farm Near Fort Collins

-Hidden Valley Farm features an incredible lineup of single-family homes from the $480s

-/EIN News/ -- DENVER, March 15, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. (NASDAQ: LGIH) today announced the opening of a new section at Hidden Valley Farm, an exceptional community located near Fort Collins.
+DENVER, March 15, 2023 (GLOBE NEWSWIRE) -- LGI Homes, Inc. LGIH today announced the opening of a new section at Hidden Valley Farm, an exceptional community located near Fort Collins.
 This breathtaking neighborhood offers new-construction homes in a peaceful community near an abundance of local parks, shopping and dining establishments, and entertainment options.

 "We are excited to open a brand-new section at Hidden Valley Farm.
 Our new-construction homes have everything you're looking for – extra space, all-inclusive upgrades, and excellent curb appeal.
 From the moment you enter the community, you feel right at home," said Kevin Wolf, Vice President of Operations in Colorado.